ITDSystems/alvex-workflow-permissions/README.md

 * New dashlet on user and site dashboard to start workflows in one-click.
 * Permissions for groups and orgchart roles to limit access to some business process types.
 Sample use case: document registration workflow can be available for secretaries only and budget approval workflow only for managers.
 Permissions are set by administrator and enforced through the whole system.

-Compatible with Alfresco 5.1.
+Compatible with Alfresco 5.1 and 5.2.

-This component depends on:
+This component requires:
 * [Alvex Utils](https://github.com/ITDSystems/alvex-utils)

-# Downloads
+# Using this project

-Download ready-to-use Alvex components via [Alvex](https://github.com/ITDSystems/alvex#downloads).
+Recommended way to use Alvex components is to include them as dependencies to your Maven project.
+Follow [this guide](https://github.com/ITDSystems/alvex#recommended-way-include-alvex-to-your-project-via-maven-configuration) to include this component to your project.

 # Build from source

 To build Alvex follow [this guide](https://github.com/ITDSystems/alvex#build-component-from-source).

-# Use
+# Quick Start

 ### Configuring Permission Manager